william-vw/smart_code_gen/README.md

 ## Instructions

-Due to latency issues with the Sepolia testnet we've written comprehensive instructions on how to deploy and test the smart contracts on your local machine.
+Due to latency issues with the Sepolia testnet, we've written comprehensive instructions on how to locally deploy and test the smart contracts.

 See [`Local Deployment`](<Local Deployment/>) for instructions.